S. P. Somtow: Horror

-He wrote Vampire Junction and a series of related novels and stories.
-He was president of the Horror Writers Association from 1998 to 2000.
-His other horror books include the werewolf-western novel Moon Dance, the zombie-American Civil War novel Darker Angels, and the collections Tagging the Moon: Fairy Tales of L.A. and The Pavilion of Frozen Women.
-In 1997, he wrote the juvenile vampire novel, The Vampire's Beautiful Daughter.
-He also wrote and directed the cult horror film The Laughing Dead, in which he starred alongside his friend Tim Sullivan, and co-wrote the Roger Corman-produced Bram Stoker's Burial of the Rats (1995).
+Under the S. P. Somtow byline he wrote Vampire Junction and a related series of novels and stories.
+His horror works also include Moon Dance, a werewolf novel in a Western setting; Darker Angels, set during the American Civil War; the young-adult novel The Vampire's Beautiful Daughter (1997); and the collections Tagging the Moon: Fairy Tales of L.A. and The Pavilion of Frozen Women.
+He won the International Horror Guild Award for Long Fiction in 1996 for Brimstone and Salt and the World Fantasy Award for Best Novella in 2002 for The Bird Catcher.
+He served as president of the Horror Writers Association from 1998 to 2000.

+Somtow also wrote and directed the cult horror film The Laughing Dead, in which he appeared alongside the writer Tim Sullivan, and co-wrote the Roger Corman–produced Bram Stoker's Burial of the Rats (1995).

-Other literary works
+Other fiction

-Somtow's novel Jasmine Nights, a semi-autobiographical novel set in Thailand in the 1960s, has become his best known fictional work.
-The historical fantasy The Shattered Horse holds that Hector's son Astyanax survives the fall of Troy and grows to adulthood to meet many of the characters of the Iliad.
+Jasmine Nights (1994), a semi-autobiographical novel set in 1960s Thailand, is among his most widely reviewed works.
+His historical fantasy The Shattered Horse imagines that Hector's son Astyanax survives the fall of Troy and reaches adulthood.

-Symphonic works
+For television, Somtow wrote episodes of the animated series Dinosaucers, COPS, and Chip 'n Dale: Rescue Rangers.

+Musical career

+Composition

-He has also composed five symphonies and a ballet, Kaki.
-Other musical compositions include the “Requiem: In Memoriam 9/11,” commissioned by the government of Thailand as a gift for the victims of the 9/11 events and inspired by the poetry of Walt Whitman, Emily Dickinson, and T. S. Eliot.
+Somtow has composed five symphonies and a ballet, Kaki.
+His Requiem: In Memoriam 9/11, commissioned by the government of Thailand as a memorial for the victims of the September 11 attacks, draws on the poetry of Walt Whitman, Emily Dickinson, and T. S. Eliot.

+In 2000 he composed Madana, described as the first Western-style orchestral opera by a Thai composer, based on a Thai-language play by King Vajiravudh (Rama VI) and sung in English.
+His later operas include Mae Naak (2003), Ayodhya (2006), and Dan no Ura (premiered in Bangkok in 2014).
+His stage works also include Reya the Musical (2012), based on a serialized novel by his mother, and the ballet-opera hybrid Suriyothai (2013).
+The Snow Dragon, an opera adapted from his fantasy story The Fallen Country, premiered at the Skylight Music Theatre in Milwaukee in 2015.